FreesideHull/hullblogs.com/README.md

 ## Add your site
-To add your site, you need to update the `feeds.json` file in this repository, and add a new entry like this to a random position (except the bery bottom):
+To add your site, you need to update the `feeds.json` file in this repository, and add a new entry like this to a random position (except the very bottom):

 ```json
 {